bigbyrus/pcb-assembly/README.md

 <p> </p>

 <p>
   To be able to program the ESP32 microcontroller, external circuitry was required.
-This included the USB-C port, ESD protection diodes, Voltage Regulator IC, etc. Fortunately, the ESP32-S3-MINI-1 has an on-chip USB Serial/JTAG Controller, so we can flash the microcontroller without too much external circuitry.
+This included the USB-C port, ESD protection diodes, Voltage Regulator IC, etc. Fortunately, the ESP32-S3-MINI-1 has an on-chip USB Serial/JTAG Controller.
 </p>

 <p align="center">